lmagdanello/yade_singularity/README.md

-# yade_singularity

-This is a Singularity container project with the purpose of generating the image of a Singularity container with Ubuntu:18.04 and Yade:latest.
+# Container Singularity Ubuntu with Yade.

 ---